rokiasayedelboshy/Finding-initials-of-a-name/README.md

-# Computing initials from a name
+# finding initials from a name
-This program computes initials from any full name and displays them.
+This program finds initials from any full name and displays them.